-We have set an annual expectation of a three percent absolute reduction in our GHG emissions from operations since 2006.
+Since 2006, we have set an annual goal of a 3 percent absolute reduction in our GHG emissions from operations.
 This goal is consistent with the United Nations Intergovernmental Panel on Climate Change (IPCC) and other scientific body guidance on the annual GHG emissions reductions necessary to limit average global atmospheric temperature increases to a maximum of 2°C by 2100.

 Based on our experience and organizational footprint, efficiency improvements in United Technologies’ use of energy represent the greatest opportunity for us to reduce our GHG emissions.
-Over the last ten years, we have invested more than $150 million in 2,500 energy efficiency and GHG reduction projects and reduced our annual GHG emissions by 510,000 metric tons of CO2e (mtCO2e).
+Since 2010, we have invested $150 million in over 1,200 energy efficiency and GHG reduction projects.
+As a result, we have avoided emitting 165,000 metric tons CO2e from our operations.

 In many cases our investments resulted in payback periods of less than two years.
 Our worldwide manufacturing locations routinely conduct energy audits to identify additional projects that will improve our energy efficiency and reduce energy use.
 We believe energy efficiency is our best option for reducing GHG emissions and will remain our primary focus for mitigating our GHG impacts.